Home | About me | Contact | What's new | Privacy | Search

 Frontage roads

-Nearly continuous frontage roads along the entire route.
-Originally, the frontage roads did not continue over the Guadalupe River in New Braunfels nor over the Blanco River in San Marcos, and there was a gap in the southbound frontage road between Kyle Crossing and Kyle Parkway as well as through downtown Kyle where BR 35 functioned as the frontage road.
+Originally, the northbound frontage road did not continue over the Guadalupe River in New Braunfels, nor were there frontage roads over the Blanco River in San Marcos, and there was a gap in the southbound frontage road between Kyle Crossing and Kyle Parkway as well as through downtown Kyle where Business 35 functioned as the frontage road.
 Frontage roads were added at all of those locations during expansion projects between 2000 and 2010.

 Speed limit